 Trends and Latest Developments in Coal Usage

 One of the key trends in the coal industry is the development of cleaner coal technologies.
-These technologies aim to reduce the environmental impact of coal combustion by capturing and storing carbon dioxide emissions.
-Carbon capture and storage (CCS) technology is still in its early stages of development, but it has the potential to significantly reduce the carbon footprint of coal-fired power plants.
+Here's the thing — these technologies aim to reduce the environmental impact of coal combustion by capturing and storing carbon dioxide emissions.
+So carbon capture and storage (CCS) technology is still in its early stages of development, but it has the potential to significantly reduce the carbon footprint of coal-fired power plants.
 Another trend is the increasing use of coal in industrial processes, such as steel production and cement manufacturing.
 These industries require high temperatures that are difficult to achieve with other energy sources.

 Professional insights suggest that the future of coal will depend on a variety of factors, including the development of cost-effective CCS technologies, the implementation of stricter environmental regulations, and the growth of renewable energy sources.
 While coal is unlikely to regain its dominance as an energy source, it is likely to remain a significant part of the global energy mix for the foreseeable future, particularly in developing countries with abundant coal reserves.